 From March, the parks and gardens in London come to life with vibrant carpets of crocuses and daffodils.

 Depending on the weather, April is when cherry blossoms, magnolia and tulips are in bloom around London.
-One of the highlights this year will be the spectacular Tulip Festival running at Hampton Court Palace from 15 April – 2 May 2022.

 Starting in late April or early May, azaleas, rhododendrons, wisteria and bluebells are in bloom in several London parks.
 Isabella Plantation in Richmond Park is one of the most stunning places to see the azaleas and rhododendrons in bloom in London.